_ [Contents]

 At this point, you may be convinced that trying to distinguish physics from chemistry is a pointless exercise.
 If so, you can stop reading now.
 However, experience shows that some people are not yet convinced.

-Attempted Rule C: Some people say a chemical process (unlike a physical process) produces a product with different properties than either ingredient.
+Attempted Rule C: A chemical process (unlike a physical process) produces a product with different properties than either ingredient.†

 Suppose we take some copper and alloy it with a little bit of tin.
 Most people consider this a purely physical mixture.
 That is to say, there is no sign of any intermetallic compound being formed.
 However, the product – called bronze – has properties are definitely not what you would predict just by averaging the ingredients: